-The song had a much longer playing time than was usual.
-At just under 6 minutes long, people at the time were reluctant to play it or believe it would take off.
+At just under 6 minutes long, the track did not receive immediate airplay.
 DJ Kenny Everett was the pioneer to ignore convention.
 Kenny played the track some 14 times in a short space of time on his morning radio show during the last weekend of October of that year.
 Everett was a Friend of Mercury.
-He believed the song would be a hit for years to come.
+He believed the song would be a hit for years to come and that prophecy turned out to be true.

 It made Christmas number 1 and remained at the top of the UK singles charts for 9 weeks.

-Chico, Harpo, Gummo, Groucho and Zeppo Marx inspired the Album title
+The inspiration behind “A Night At The Opera”, Chico, Harpo, Gummo, Groucho and Zeppo Marx

-Bohemian Rhapsody is one song on the Album “A Night At the Opera”.
-The Band were fans of the Marx Brothers.
+Bohemian Rhapsody is one song on the album “A Night At The Opera”.
+The Band was fans of the Marx Brothers.
 During their stay at farmhouse recording studios, they sat and watched the film “A Night of the Opera”.
 It seemed the obvious title for the Album.
-The Song itself a mix of a ballad, rock and operatic sections.
+The Song itself a mix of a ballad, rock, and operatic sections.
 Vocals are Mercury, May, Taylor, the pitch variance in their voices could cover high middle and low notes nicely with no need to outsource.

-The Piano Mercury played the track on has somewhat of a legacy.
-Trident Studio’s stock piano, used by many artists, including Elton John, Bowie Carly Simon.
+The Piano Freddy Mercury played the track on has somewhat of a legacy.
+Trident Studio’s stock piano, used by many artists, including Elton John, Bowie, Carly Simon.
 Another well-known track “Hey Jude” by the Beatles had also used that same Piano.

 In 1992 the Film Waynes World revived the song with younger people and somehow is often how people recall the song or were first introduced to it.

 The Drummer knows according to rumour, what the song means.
 However, keeping secrets close to his chest with a clue keeps the mystic intact.
 Research often repeats the story that Mercury enjoyed people making different interpretations of the lyrics.
-The Different composite parts and styles of the song seem to fit with the fact it was recorded in 6 different studios.
+The Different composite parts and styles of the song seem to fit with the fact they recorded it in 6 different studios.
+Oxford University boffins even had a go at cracking the code of the song, with some interest outcomes.

 This word appears in the Qu’ran and means “In the name of Allah”.